pallets/jinja/docs/api.rst

 Autoescaping
 ------------

-.. versionadded:: 2.4
+.. versionchanged:: 2.4

+Jinja2 now comes with autoescaping support.
+As of Jinja 2.9 the autoescape extension is removed and built-in.
+However autoescaping is not yet enabled by default though this might change in the future.
-As of Jinja 2.4 the preferred way to do autoescaping is to enable the :ref:`autoescape-extension` and to configure a sensible default for autoescaping.
+It's recommended to configure a sensible default for autoescaping.
 This makes it possible to enable and disable autoescaping on a per-template basis (HTML versus text for instance).

 Here a recommended setup that enables autoescaping for templates ending in ``'.html'``, ``'.htm'`` and ``'.xml'`` and disabling it by default